 Michigan COVID-19 Timeline

-Here we present a timeline of major COVID-19 milestones, executive orders and actions taken in Michigan to reduce crowding and enforce social distancing, and how the trajectory of cases has changed since COVID-19 began to appear in Michigan.
+Here we present a timeline of major COVID-19 milestones, executive orders and actions taken in Michigan to reduce crowding and enforce social distancing, and how the trajectory of cases has changed since COVID-19 began to appear in Michigan in March of 2020.

-Early, aggressive action taken starting March 12th (by closing K-12 schools), through March 23rd (issuing the Michigan Stay Home, Stay Safe order) does appear to have curbed the trajectory of COVID-19 infections in the state, or ‘flattened the curve’, with infections levelling off around April 6th.
+Early, aggressive action taken starting March 12th (by closing K-12 schools), through March 23rd, 2020 (issuing the Michigan Stay Home, Stay Safe order) appeared to curb the trajectory of COVID-19 infections in the state, ‘flattening the curve’.
+The stay at home order ended on June 1st, 2020, with case burdens significantly reduced.

 What is the relationship between changing behavior and COVID-19 case rates?

-However, even with aggressive social distancing policies put in place by Governor Gretchen Whitmer, cases are not disappearing altogether, and only very recently are we seeing evidence of a steady decline.
-Part of this is due to the fact that there is a long delay between getting infected with COVID-19 and being sick enough to get tested for COVID-19.
+In evaluating the timeline above, it is important to acknowledge the delay between getting infected with COVID-19 and being sick enough to get tested for COVID-19.
 After exposure to COVID-19, it typically takes 4-6 days to develop symptoms, though it can take as long as 14 days.This means that there is up to a two week delay between when someone comes into contact with the virus (either through a sick person or touching a contaminated surface) and when they begin to show symptoms.

 80% of those infected with COVID-19 appear to have mild to moderate illness, and may not seek testing at all.
 For those ~20% whose symptoms progress to more severe illness, it takes about 5-8 days to experience shortness of breath, 8-12 days to acute respiratory distress syndrome, and 10-12 days to be admitted to the ICU.
 Thus in settings where tests are administered most commonly to those who are experiencing severe symptoms and/or seeking hospital care, there could be as much as a month delay between exposure to COVID-19 and seeking treatment where a patient would receive a COVID-19 diagnosis.
 This means that we can expect up to a 4 week delay between changes in social distancing behavior and changes in case and mortality rates.